How to create color palettes

 • NEUTRAL COLOR

-From this function you can also obtain the luminosity and saturation of a color or colors selected from the color wheel, it all depends on the colors you place in the reference boxes.
+This function also allows you to obtain the luminosity and saturation of a color or colors selected from the color wheel, depending on the colors you place in the reference boxes.
 The larger boxes at each vertex (reference boxes) can have their color changed to make combinations without having to mix the colors manually, as explained in the luminosity and saturation section.

 By clicking on the three stripes at the top left, you can access functions that will allow you to change the grid size, remove the grid, and hide the neutral color.